-The main goals have been to analyze the relation between the thermodynamic curvature R and the correlation volume for smooth crossovers and how this changes approaching a second-order phase transition at the critical end point.
-Moreover, we have studied the effect of the fluctuations, pions and σ meson, on the top of the mean field thermodynamics and how these affect the thermodynamic curvature around the crossover.
-Of particular interest is the σ meson since it corresponds to the amplitude fluctuation mode and its mass can be related directly to the correlation length of the fluctuations of the order parameter.
+The main goals have been to analyze the relation between the thermodynamic curvature, R, and the correlation volume for smooth crossovers, and how this changes approaching a second order phase transition at the critical endpoint.
+Moreover, we have studied the effect of the fluctuations, pions and $\sigma$ -meson, on the top of the mean field thermodynamics and how these affect the thermodynamic curvature around the crossover.
+Of particular interest is the $\sigma$ -meson since it corresponds to the amplitude fluctuation mode and its mass can be related directly to the correlation length of the fluctuations of the order parameter.
 Fluctuations have been introduced within the Cornwall-Jackiw-Toumbulis effective potential formalism [51] in the Hartree approximation; we have neglected the zero point energy contributions of the meson fields, both for the sake of simplicity and to avoid the unexpected behavior of thermodynamic quantities when these are included and two renormalization scales are needed [50].
 Within this approach, the Schwinger-Dyson equations for the meson propagators become simple equations for the meson masses that can be solved, consistently with the gap equations, to get the condensate and the masses as a function of temperature and chemical potential.
-This study is a natural continuation of previous works [43,44] in which the same problem has been analyzed within the mean field approximation.
+This study is a natural continuation of previous works [43, 44] in which the same problem has been analyzed within the mean field approximation.

-We have found that in the region of small values of μ , the fluctuations enhance the magnitude of the curvature.
-We understand this in terms of the stability of the phase with broken chiral symmetry, that can be analyzed by the determinant of the metric g: in fact, the condition of stability reads g > 0 while g = 0 corresponds to a phase boundary where a phase transition happens and R diverges, so the smaller the g, the closer the system is at a phase transition and the larger is R. We have found that the determinant with fluctuations and around the crossover is smaller than g without fluctuations make the chiral broken phase less stable.
-This result is expected, since fluctuations of the order parameter represented by the σ meson tend to wash out the σ condensate.
+We have found that in the region of small values of $\mu$ , the fluctuations enhance the magnitude of the curvature.
+We understand this in terms of the stability of the phase with broken chiral symmetry, that can be analyzed by the determinant of the metric, g: in fact, the condition of stability reads g > 0 while g = 0 corresponds to a phase boundary where a phase transition happens and R diverges, so the smaller the g the closer the system is at a phase transition and the larger is R. We have found that the determinant with fluctuations and around the crossover is smaller than q without fluctuations in the same range of T and $\mu$ , meaning that fluctuations make the chiral broken phase less stable.
+This result is expected, since fluctuations of the order parameter represented by the $\sigma$ -meson tend to wash out the $\sigma$ -condensate.

-On the other hand, at larger values of μ and in proximity of the critical end point, the fluctuations do not bring significant changes to the mean field solution around the critical line and R is less sensitive to the fluctuations.
-This is also easy to understand, because the mean field thermodynamics already predicts the existence of the critical end point with a divergent curvature [43,44], so the role of the fluctuations is just that to change the mean field critical exponents.
+On the oher hand, at larger values of $\mu$ and in proximity of the critical endpoint, the fluctuations do not bring significant changes to the mean field solution around the critical line and R is less sensitive to the fluctuations.
+This is also easy to understand, because the mean field thermodynamics already predicts the existence of the critical endpoint with a divergent curvature [43, 44], so the role of the fluctuations is just that to change the mean field critical exponents.